Tokyo Bound: Long Beach State athletes, coaches chase Olympic dreams

 Those two volleyball standouts aren’t the only Long Beach State athletes headed to the 2020 Olympic Games.

-Former indoor volleyball player Taylor Crabb ’14 was tapped to represent the United States in men’s beach volleyball before testing positive for COVID-19 two days before the July 23 Opening Ceremony and will miss the competition.
+Former indoor volleyball player Taylor Crabb ’14 was tapped to represent the United States in men’s beach volleyball before testing positive for COVID-19 two days before Opening Ceremonies and will miss the competition.

 Meanwhile, three former Beach players are competing for Mexico – softball player Suzy Brookshire ’21 and former professional baseball players Danny Espinoza and Jonathon Jones.